junxit/us-congress-bills-116/bill.md

 ## § 2.
 Amendment

-The Ysleta del Sur Pueblo and Alabama-Coushatta Indian Tribes of Texas Restoration Act (Public Law 100–89; 101 Stat.
+The Ysleta del Sur Pueblo and Alabama and Coushatta Indian Tribes of Texas Restoration Act (Public Law 100–89; 101 Stat.
 666) is amended by adding at the end the following:

 > ## § 301.
 Rule of construction
 >